 Additional objects can be downloaded from the FlightGear Objects Database (http://scenemodels.flightgear.org/download/).
-(Note that those objects are occasionally merged into the flightgear.org/terrasync
+(Note that those objects are occasionally merged into the flightgear.org/terrasync packages, so you may end up with doubled entries!)

 Using a private directory for downloaded add-on scenery and adding that path to FG_SCENERY is the preferred way.
 This separates default data from locally added data, and makes administration and later updates easier.